Alexis Pinturault

-Alexis Pinturault (born 20 March 1991 in Moûtiers) is a French World Cup alpine ski racer and Olympic medalist.
+Alexis Pinturault (born 20 March 1991 in Moûtiers) is a French former World Cup alpine ski racer and Olympic medalist.

 With 34 World Cup victories, Pinturault is the most successful French skier in World Cup history.
 He represented France at seven World Championships and three Winter Olympics, with four bronze medals in the giant slalom.
 He was the overall World Cup champion in 2021.

 Pinturault is double combined world champion in 2019 and 2023, the world champion in the team event in 2017, and a two-time world junior champion in giant slalom in 2009 and 2011.

 Early years

 Born in Moûtiers, Savoie, Pinturault grew up in Annecy.
 His mother, Hege Wiig Pinturault, is from Bergen, Norway, and he spent many of his childhood summers in Norway at Hestnesøy, near Grimstad.
 He has dual citizenship.

 Ski racing career

 A week before his 18th birthday, Pinturault made his World Cup debut in March 2009 in Åre, Sweden.
 His first podium came two years later in March 2011, a runner-up finish in giant slalom in Kranjska Gora, Slovenia.
 That fall, he was also a runner-up at Sölden in October 2011 and gained his first World Cup victory in February 2012, in the parallel slalom in Moscow, Russia.